×

 csi-secrets-store-driver-secrets-store-csi-driver

-6. Label the Secrets Store CSI Driver to allow use with the restricted pod security profile:
+6. Label the Secrets Store CSI Driver to allow use with the restricted pod security profile by running the following command:

 $ oc label csidriver.storage.k8s.io/secrets-store.csi.k8s.io security.openshift.io/csi-ephemeral-volume-profile=restricted